LLNL/axom/src/docs/sphinx/dev_guide/dev_summary.rst

 numbers to software releases in a way that conveys specific meaning about the code and modifications from version to version.

-See :ref:`semanticversioning-label` for details on how we apply semantic versioning.
+See :ref:`semver-label` for details on how we use semantic versioning.

 ======================================================